LBALab/lba2remake/CONTRIBUTING.md

 ### Completing the metadata

 We are building a list of actor, zone, checkpoint and variable names for the game scenes.

-It is not required to be a programmer to help.
-You can do it right in the [editor](https://www.lba2remake.net/#editor=true).

 For more details, check [how to contribute metadata](doc/how_to_metadata.md).

 ### Reporting crashes and bugs